-Currently, we do not have any off-balance sheet arrangements other than operating leases, drilling contracts and firm sale and transportation commitments, which are included in "Obligations and commitments."
+Currently, we do not have any off-balance sheet arrangements other than operating leases, a drilling contract commitment and firm sale and transportation commitments, which are included in "Obligations and commitments."
 See Note 12 to our unaudited consolidated financial statements included elsewhere in this Quarterly Report for additional information.